top of page

 A cognitive bias where people with low ability at a task tend to overestimate their ability.

-They become overconfident and may take unnecessary risks.
-Their first near-accident, a car pulling out unexpectedly, a patch of ice, shatters this illusion, and they suddenly feel terrified and incompetent behind the wheel (Valley of Despair).
+Overconfident, they start taking unnecessary risks.
+Their first near-accident––whether caused by a car pulling out unexpectedly or a patch of ice––shatters this illusion, suddenly leaving them terrified and feeling incompetent behind the wheel (Valley of Despair).

 What is the Dunning-Kruger Effect and what does it have to do with confidence?